markbarlow/180bpm/_drafts/2017-7-11-gym-rename.md

 layout: 180blogpost
 title: Breaking the no gym rule
 subheading: Desperate times, desperate measures
-excerpt: For years I have kept to an unwritten rule of never joining a gym.
+excerpt: For years I kept to an unwritten rule of never joining a gym.
 Circumstances forced me to revisit that
 heroimage: blog-gym.png
 ---